beta587/beta587.github.io/docs/how_to_use/index_howtouse.md

 You need to keep the computer active (not sleep/shutdown etc.) in order for this program to keep running.

 All dates/times used in this program are in [UTC timezone](https://www.google.com/search?q=utc+time+zone).

+### Subscription:
+If you like the program and want to renew/upgrade the subscription, please [contact us](../contact/) via email.